 The researchers focused on the adipose tissue deposits found beneath the skin, the same tissue siphoned out when a person undergoes liposuction.
 One liposuction session can yield "between 100 mL to more than three liters" of aspirated fatty tissue.

-and enable the separation of stem cells from the other cells in the tissue
+extracted adipose tissue is cleaned and treated with lecithin to emulsify it and enable the separation of stem cells from the other cells in the tissue |

 The study found that the greatest amount of viable adipose tissue recovered from the arm as compared with the thigh, abdomen, and breast.
 ASCs, the researchers found, are "tripotent", capable of producing more fat, bone marrow, and bone tissue.